Bhaumik2C2/A2_220292_221131/README.md

 - If a server does not respond within the timeout, it moves to the next available nameserver.
 - If resolution fails at any stage, an error message is displayed.

-## License
-This script is open-source and can be modified or distributed freely.

-## Author
-Your Name